deeppavlov/chatsky/docs/source/documentation.rst

 - | **Service Group:** This module contains the :py:class:`.ServiceGroup` class.
 This class represents a group of services that can be executed together in a specific order.

-- | **Utils:** This module contains several utility functions that are used to perform various tasks such as data processing, error handling, and debugging.

 - **Component:** This module contains the :py:class:`.PipelineComponent` class, which can be group or a service.

-- | **Extra Handler:** This module contains an extra handlers that can be used to handle additional functionality or features that are not included in the standard pipeline classes.

 - | **Pipeline:** This module contains the :py:class:`.Pipeline` class.
 This class represents the main pipeline of the DFF and is responsible for managing the execution of services.

 - | **Service:** This module contains the :py:class:`.Service` class,
     which can be included into pipeline as object or a dictionary.

-- | **Utility Functions:** This module contains several utility functions that are used to perform various tasks such as data processing, error handling, and debugging.

-- | **Types:** This module contains basic types that are used throughout the `DFF`.
-    These types include classes and special types that are used to define the structure of data and the behavior of different components in the pipeline.

-# TODO: remove Utils, Extra Handler, Utility Functions, Type

 Script
 ~~~~~~